-Here are the 88 companies that launched at YC’s W19 Demo Day 2
+All 88 companies from Y Combinator’s W19 Demo Day 2

 Today was the second half of Y Combinator’s two-day Demo Day for its Winter 2019 class.
 Over 85 startups pitched on stage yesterday, and another huge batch launched today.

 Previously held at the Computer History Museum in Mountain View, this YC Demo Day instead took over a massive warehouse in San Francisco.
 Like yesterday’s pitches, today’s were split across two stages (“Pioneer” and “Mission”) running in parallel — so even if you were there, you couldn’t see everything alone.
+We picked our top 10 startups from Day 1 to make it easier to keep up.

 Here are all of the companies that launched today, and our notes from their presentations.